 According to Deloitte’s Art & Finance Report 2017, 88% of wealth managers interviewed feel that art-related services should be a part of their firm’s wealth management solutions: independent advice on transactions, art asset management (the administration of an art collection and its archives), impartial appraisals, art finance products and estate planning services.

+Art is viewed as a financial asset by high net worth collectors and investors.
 Most private banks and wealth management firms however, don’t have the in-house expertise to deal with the art-related requests from their clients.

 Additionally, the art market is not just opaque from a price discovery perspective.
 Art professions, nor art transactions, are regulated.
 Therefore, determining which firm or expert is best suited to assist their clients is a major challenge for financial advisors and wealth managers.
 It’s not always clear, for example, how art advisors and private art dealers are remunerated, and whether an art appraiser has a conflict of interest in appraising a collector’s artwork (for example because they’d like to have the piece on consignment further down the road).